 Relief for non-profit and charity organisations

-Where an organisation is a registered charity and the property occupied by the organisation is used "wholly or mainly for charitable purposes", there may be an entitlement to 80% mandatory rates relief.
+Where an organisation is a registered Scottish charity and the property occupied by the organisation is used "wholly or mainly for charitable purposes", there may be an entitlement to 80% mandatory rates relief.
 It is not sufficient that a property is owned by a charity - the council must determine whether a property is being used "wholly or mainly for charitable purposes".

 Councils have discretionary powers to grant up to 100% rate relief to non-profit making organisations, whether they are registered charities or not.
 To qualify, an organisation must either be charitable, religious, or concerned with education, social welfare, science, literature or the fine arts, or the property must be used by a non-profit-making organisation and used wholly or mainly for the purpose of recreation (sport).

-The council requires that organisations and clubs demonstrate, through the inclusion of an equity statement within their constitution and rules, a strong commitment to equal opportunities for all sectors of the community, ensuring that all participants, volunteers coaches or parents receive equal treatment regardless of age, gender, marital status, employment status, social class, colour, race, ethnic or national origin, religious belief or disability.
+The council requires that organisations and clubs demonstrate, through the inclusion of an equity statement within their constitution and rules, a strong commitment to equal opportunities for all sectors of the community, ensuring that all participants, volunteers, coaches, or parents receive equal treatment regardless of age, gender, marital status, employment status, social class, colour, race, ethnic or national origin, religious belief, or disability.